-After short while from Pakding, you will cross the river and move up the valley; the trail stays close to the river valley – beautiful sight with blue pine and rhododendron forest.
-You again cross the Dudh Kosi River at Benkar getting glimpses of snow studded peaks of Kusum Kanguru (6369m) and Thamserku (6623m).
-A short walk to Monjo (2835m) gets you in time for lunch.
-The trek here is along flat terrain till the confluence Bhote and Dudh Kosi Rivers after which you start your steep climb at a steady space to Namche Bazaar.
-Here is a chance to showcase you photographic skills of Everest, Lhotse, Nuptse and Taweche initially.
+After a short while from Pakding, you will cross the river and move up the valley; the trail stays close to the river valley—a beautiful sight with blue pine and rhododendron forest.
+You again cross the Dudh Kosi River at Benkar, getting glimpses of the snow-dusted peaks of Kusum Kanguru (6369m) and Thamserku (6623m).
+A short walk to Monjo (2835m) gets you there in time for lunch.
+The trek here is along flat terrain till the confluence of the Bhote and Dudh Kosi Rivers, after which you start your steep climb at a steady pace to Namche Bazaar.
+Here is a chance to showcase your photographic skills of Everest, Lhotse, Nuptse, and Taweche initially.

 4. Day four – Acclimatization at Namche

-Today you will acclimatize for the day to the altitude you are in.
+Today you will acclimatize for the day to the altitude you are at.
 Namche Bazaar is a prosperous town which gained popularity when salt was traded to Tibet from the low lands.
-It is still a market town for village rugs, Chinese-made products, clothes, salt and dried meat.
+It is still a market town for village rugs, Chinese-made products, clothes, salt, and dried meat.
 Take the opportunity to view the sunrise and set at the national park above the town and to get a stunning view of Everest and other Khumbu peaks.
-If not a variety of options are available – a walk to Thami (3810M) above Bhote Khola River Valley or to the National Park to see the interesting Sherpa lifestyle and information on the flora and fauna.
+If not, a variety of options are available-a walk to Thami (3810m) above the Bhote Khola River Valley or to the National Park to see the interesting Sherpa lifestyle and information on the flora and fauna.
 Your guide will offer you advice and escort you on your walk.

 5. Day five – To Devuche (3810m) – (Approx 6 hours trek)

-The trail moves to the side of the valley high above the Dudh Kosi.
-Here we get a really good view of the peaks of the Khumbu region such as Mount Everest, Nuptse, Lhotse and Ama Dablam.
-Trekking past a few villages and many tea-houses, we move down steeply to a bridge over a river at Phunki Tenga, a proper place for rest and lunch before we hit the steep climb for Tengboche dropping off just before we hit Devuche.
-The trail is a taxing zigzag but is rewarded with the pretty sights of rhododendron bushes, beautiful birds and mountain scenery.
+The trail moves to the side of the valley, high above the Dudh Kosi.
+Here we get a really good view of the peaks of the Khumbu region, such as Mount Everest, Nuptse, Lhotse, and Ama Dablam.
+Trekking past a few villages and many tea-houses, we move down steeply to a bridge over a river at Phunki Tenga, a proper place for rest and lunch before we hit the steep climb to Tengboche, dropping off just before we hit Devuche.
+The trail is a taxing zigzag but is rewarded with the pretty sights of rhododendron bushes, beautiful birds, and mountain scenery.

 6. Day six – To Dingboche (4360m) – (Approx 4 hours trek)

-After a short descend you will cross the Imjo Khola (stream).
-The trail gradually climbs with a wonderful view of Ama Dablam (mountain) onto the village of Pangboche from where we head towards Tawachee.
-The walks becomes more pleasing as you ascend high above the Imjo Khola and teahouses at Orsho ahead of crossing the river and old glacial moraines as we head to Dingboche.
-You are always above the tree lines and can expect a spectacular sunset.
-Since it is a tiring walk, is advisable to take the advice of the guide.
+After a short descent, you will cross the Imjo Khola (stream).
+The trail gradually climbs with a wonderful view of Ama Dablam (mountain) onto the village of Pangboche, from where we head towards Tawachee.
+The walk becomes more pleasing as you ascend high above the Imjo Khola and teahouses at Orsho, ahead of crossing the river and old glacial moraines as we head to Dingboche.
+You are always above the tree line and can expect a spectacular sunset.
+Since it is a tiring walk, it is advisable to take the advice of the guide.

 7. Day seven – Acclimatization at Dingboche

 At Dingboche, we get to acclimatize to the high altitude.
-It is a beautiful patchwork of petite fields surround by stone walls.
-Behind the Tawachee seem to touch the heavens.
-Your guide may advice you on a short trip to Chukkung, a valley; a worthwhile short excursion where you get to see the south face of Lhotse and Island Peak.
-A hike up the hill will you give a scintillating view of the fifth highest mountain, Makalu.
+It is a beautiful patchwork of petite fields surrounded by stone walls.
+The Tawachee seem to touch the heavens.
+Your guide may advise you on a short trip to Chukkung, a valley; it’s a worthwhile short excursion where you get to see the south face of Lhotse and Island Peak.
+A hike up the hill will give you a scintillating view of the fifth highest mountain, Makalu.

 8. Day Eight– To Lobuche(4930m) – (Approx 6.5 hour trek)

-Early you will ascend a small ridge behind the village above the Pherich Valley.
+Early in the morning, you will ascend a small ridge behind the village above the Pherich Valley.
 From this height, Taweche and Cholatse are a wonderful sight.
-Towards the north Lubuje Peak and the snowfields of Chola capture the skyline.
-Walking is quite flat but beware to top up on fluids.
-Late morning you will cross Khumbu Khola (stream) and sit down for lunch at the foot of moraine of Khumbu Glacier fed by Everest.
+Towards the north, Lubuje Peak and the snowfields of Chola capture the skyline.
+Walking is quite flat, but beware of topping up on fluids.
+Late morning, you will cross Khumbu Khola (stream) and sit down for lunch at the foot of the moraine of Khumbu Glacier fed by Everest.
 The afternoon climb will be quite steep to the top of the moraine.
-The top of the crest, you will pass memorial cairns of dead Sherpas and other of Everest expeditions.
-Here you get a spectacular view of Pumori (7145m), Lingtren(6697), Khumbutse(6623m) and Changtse(7750m) in Tibet.
+At the top of the crest, you will pass memorial cairns of dead Sherpas and other Everest expeditions.
+Here you get a spectacular view of Pumori (7145m), Lingtren(6697m), Khumbutse(6623m) and Changtse(7750m) in Tibet.
 You will follow a stream to Lobuche.
-The trip may be tiring but worth the while.
+The trip may be tiring, but it is worth the while.

 9. Day Nine – Everest Base Camp and Gorekshep(5160m) – (Approx 5 hour trek)